sharuvan/Battleships/README.md

 *   **Flag:** `{'type': 'flag', 'value': int}`
     *   `value`: An integer flag.
 Can be used for team identification, status, or any custom purpose.
 *   **Message:** `{'type': 'message', 'content': str}`
     *   `content`: The message string to broadcast to all other ships.
-There is a basic spam prevention mechanism (approx. 1 message every 5 ticks per ship).

 **Example Action Sequence:**